Why do so many businesses invest in blogs? The answer is simple. Sales.

 If you’ve done the hard work of getting people to your post, you will want to build a relationship with them.
 Make it easy for visitors to take the next step with CTAs that motivate action.

 Think through what you want visitors to do.
 Maybe you want them to sign up for email updates or download a lead magnet.
-Both actions convert an anonymous visitor into a subscriber who has permitted you to communicate with them.
+Both actions convert an anonymous visitor into a subscriber who lets you communicate with them.

 Another marketing idea is to ask people to follow you or share your content on social media.
-Or you can guide them to other posts or pages that may be of interest to keep them on your site.
+Or you can guide them to other posts or pages that may interest them to keep them on your site.

 It’s common to see a CTA at the end of a post or on sidebars.
 You’ve probably also encountered CTAs that slide in from the side or hover over posts.
 You can use in-line CTAs, such as internal links or simple callouts embedded in the body content.